sofiberry/IP-JS_Game/README.md

 # IP-JS_Game

- This Hangman Game is my first Javascript game
+- The Hangman Game using JS